 In contrast, high-quality displays have integrated tools, like SMART Ink, that allow teachers to pick up a pen and write over any application or program.
 Annotations stay with the application and web browser tabs they are placed on.
-20 wasted teaching time

 7 Quality of software ecosystem and resources